grant-otto/echoboat_ud_project11/README.md

     cd ..
     catkin build

 Set up start-on-boot using crontab and tmux.
-The device will now
+The device will now run the launch file on boot in a tmux terminal.

     sudo apt install tmux cron
     crontab -l > mycron